 The transactions are settled in yuan rather than dollars, so most or all of these “internal” gold purchases can avoid showing up as foreign reserve assets.

-In examining gold flows into China as well as Chinese gold production, some experts believe that China actually holds more than 10,000 tons of gold, not the “paltry” 1,658 tons the People’s Bank of China is disclosing.
+In examining gold flows into China as well as Chinese gold production, some experts believe that China holds more than 10,000 tons of gold, not the “paltry” 1,658 tons the People’s Bank of China is disclosing.

 China Has an Incentive to Understate Its Gold Hoard

 It makes logical sense that China would understate its gold aspirations.
-If you had the means to acquire hundreds, or even thousands, of tons of gold, you’d want to do so as stealthily as possible in order to avoid tipping off the market.
+If you had the means to acquire hundreds, or even thousands, of tons of gold, you’d want to do so as stealthily as possible to avoid tipping off the market.

-If your strategic objective was to dramatically boost gold reserves over a period of several years, you wouldn’t want to see the price rise – at least not while you’re still accumulating.
+If your strategic objective was to dramatically boost gold reserves over several years, you wouldn’t want to see the price rise – at least not while you’re still accumulating.
 And if you had no ethical qualms about interfering in the market, you’d want to rig prices lower so you could obtain more ounces.

 Chinese officials are more than willing to manipulate markets, whether through subterfuge, deceit, or outright force.
-Recently, in an effort to prop up the stock market, they tried to forbid people from selling shares of stocks.
+Recently, to prop up the stock market, they tried to forbid people from selling shares of stocks.
 How heavily involved China is in managing the gold market is impossible for an outsider to know.

 But there is plenty of evidence to suggest that China is covertly buying gold while dumping U.S. Treasuries.
 JP Morgan analyst Nikolaos Panigirtzoglou calculated that China’s foreign exchange assets got depleted by $520 billion over the past five quarters.
 Most of that $520 billion in paper asset dumping comes, presumably, from China’s massive holdings of Treasury securities.